Tayla Harris: Online harassment

 A picture taken by AFL Media photographer Michael Willson showing Harris kicking for goal during a 2019 match against the Western Bulldogs became the target of sexual Internet trolling after it was posted on social media by Seven Network.
 Harris retweeted the photograph with the caption: "Here’s a pic of me at work... think about this before your derogatory comments, animals".
 Critics of the trolls included fellow AFLW players Erin Phillips and Darcy Vescio, Geelong player Patrick Dangerfield, cyclist Anna Meares, AFLW head of football Nicole Livingstone and Australian Football League chief executive Gillon McLachlan, and federal minister for women Kelly O'Dwyer.
 Phillips, Vescio, Meares and O'Dwyer joined the chorus of people condemning Seven's decision to remove the photo, which was perceived as yielding to the trolls.
 It was later reinstated with an apology.

 On 11 September 2019, a bronze statue immortalising the image was unveiled in Federation Square Melbourne.

 On 27 February 2020, Tayla Harris was announced as an ambassador for Our Watch, a national organisation tasked with preventing violence against women and their children.

 Personal life

-Harris' partner is fellow AFLW player Kodi Jacques.
+Harris was in a relationship with former AFLW player Kodi Jacques.